 Some high-grade 1983 quarters (MS67 and above) were sold at auction for several hundred dollars.

 Note: For an accurate assessment, it is best to have the coin professionally graded by a service such as the Professional Coin Grading Service (PCGS) or Numismatic Guaranty Corporation (NGC).
 The market for coins can fluctuate, so checking recent auction results and sales can provide a more current estimate of a coin's value.
-For more detailed information about coins you can try the Coin ID Scanner app.
+For more detailed information about coins you can try a coin identifier by picture app called Coin ID Scanner.
 It provides all the necessary information for numismatists and those who are just interested in different coins.

 Summary